section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

 - **Job tab:** This tab provides important information regarding the current job.
 This includes creation date, creation time, name, and version.
 - **Context tab:** Context variables are set using this tab.
 A context tab sets different contexts that will be used in the job design.
-- **Component tab:** This tab shows or displays the parameters needed in the configuration of components.
+- **Component tab:** This tab shows or displays the parameters needed in the components' configuration.
 - **Run tab:** This tab displays logs such as error, start, and end messages.
 It shows the progress of a job that is being executed.

 ### Components of Talend Data Integration
 There are over 800 components in Talend Open Studio.
 The following are some of the essential elements of Talend data integration.
 - **tFileList:** Folder files are listed by this component with a specific mask pattern.
-- **tMySQLConnection:** This component provides a connection to MySQL database, which is an open-source solution for database management.
+- **tMySQLConnection:** This component provides a connection to the MySQL database, which is an open-source solution for database management.
 - **tMySQLInput:** This component is used to run queries (including MySQL database query) and generate columns or tables.
 - **tMySQLOutput:** data is inserted or updated in the MySQL database using this component.
 - **tPrejob:** This component triggers a task that is necessary for the execution of jobs.